 GeneCards Summary for MUTYH Gene

 MUTYH (MutY DNA Glycosylase) is a Protein Coding gene.
 Diseases associated with MUTYH include Adenomas, Multiple Colorectal and Gastric Cancer, Somatic.
-Among its related pathways are Telomere C-strand (Lagging Strand) Synthesis and Recognition and association of DNA glycosylase with site containing an affected purine.
+Among its related pathways are DNA Damage and Telomere C-strand (Lagging Strand) Synthesis.
 GO annotations related to this gene include hydrolase activity and hydrolase activity, acting on glycosyl bonds.

 UniProtKB/Swiss-Prot for MUTYH Gene